stradichenko/PKB-theme/content/posts/markdown-boilerplate.md

 ## Lists

-Lists are essential for structuring information in your [Personal Knowledge Base](/posts/personal-knowledge-base/).
+Lists are essential  your [Personal Knowledge Base](/posts/personal-knowledge-base/) {{< cite "smith2020" "/bibtex/references.bib" "apa" "true" >}}.
+Lists are essential for structuring information in your PKB

 ### Unordered Lists